How it works

 Memory approvals

-Proposed memories are queued for your review.
+Proposed memories are queued for review.
 Approved items become searchable context for future work; rejected items are not retained.

-Encryption for provider keys
+Encrypted provider keys

-End to end chat protection
+End-to-end chat protection